How to Design a 3×5 Custom Flag With Your Logo

 I’ll be going over a basic 3×5 flag layout with a logo only.
 In the future, I will create a blog post on how to do a more complex design with live images, text, and a logo.

 Figure 2 below shows several bad layouts.
-Lets go over the bad and then we’ll discuss the good layout.
+Let’s go over the bad and then we’ll discuss the good layout.
 Layout number 1 doesn’t use the design space properly.
 On a 3×5 flag, you want your logo centered as much as possible.
 Using only a portion of the design space will make the flag look odd when it is waving in the wind or if it is partially closed.

 Layout number 2 uses too much of the design space.
 Your logo is going too far to the edge of the flag, making it visually unappealing.
 Always leave some empty space around your logo.
 Sometimes, less is more.
 There is nothing wrong with having empty space.

 Layout number 4 is one of the biggest mistakes that clients make.
 NEVER stretch your logo un-proportionally.
 This is the biggest tip I can provide you when you design a 3×5 custom flag with your logo.
 It looks extremely unprofessional and it also usually kills the logo visually.
-Smaller text becomes hard to read and the larger images just look awful.
+The smaller text becomes hard to read and the larger images just look awful.
 Always stretch your logo evenly.
 If you are using Adobe Illustrator or Photoshop, hold down SHIFT and then stretch the logo.
 It’ll expand it proportionally.

 Now lets briefly discuss why the best layout is the most optimal layout.
 First, it uses the design space evenly.
 Just compare that design layout with the other 4.
 Which would you buy?
 The logo is neatly stretched to use most of the design space but not overdo it.
 Visually, it looks good to your eyes.
-The design simply just doesn’t look out of place like all of the others.
+The design simply just doesn’t look out of place as all of the others.
 When designing a 3×5 custom flag with your business’ logo, always center your logo and leave at least a couple of inches all around from the bleed line.

 Finishing Options for a 3×5 Custom Flag